The Holy Spirit or my conscience?

 Let’s look at one of the definitions of faith by the Oxford Languages Dictionary. – “complete trust or confidence in someone or something.”

-Now let’s take a closer look at Hebrews 11:1 The first part says faith is a substance.
-It’s not abstract and it is not immaterial.
-The substance has to do with matter and tangible presence.
+has to do with matter and tangible presence.
 Matter is anything that has weight and occupies space.
 Therefore, faith is believing in reality even if you don’t see or feel it.

-The second part says faith is evidence of things not seen.
-It is the certainty that because what we believe is real, they exist; they just aren’t seen.
+seen.
 And that is why you can have hope in them.
 And by the way, hope that is seen is no longer hope according to Romans 8:24-25.
-Therefore, faith is the evidence of things that are real even if you do not see or feel them.
-Faith as defined in Hebrews chapter 11 is belief and absolute confidence in the existing God.
-God is real, He just can’t be seen.
+Therefore, faith is the evidence of real things, even if you do not see or feel them.
+Faith, as defined in Hebrews chapter 11, is belief and absolute confidence in the existing God.
+God is real; He just can’t be seen.

 Faith, not doubt